 Your traffic citation should list a court date.
 If you’d like to come to court to resolve a traffic citation or contest the citation, you should appear at the Mecklenburg County Courthouse on your scheduled court date.
 If you’d like to address your traffic citation prior to your court date, you may utilize one of the other options provided below.

 You may wish to hire an attorney.
 The DA’s Office cannot provide legal advice or advise you as to whether you should hire an attorney.

 Visit the prosecutor-staffed station at the courthouse

-On Tuesdays, Wednesdays and Thursdays, an Assistant District Attorney (ADA) staffs a station at the Mecklenburg County Courthouse that is open to the public 10 a.m.-12 p.m. and 2-4 p.m.
+Assistant District Attorneys (ADAs) staff a station at the Mecklenburg County Courthouse that is open to the public 9 a.m.-noon and 2-4 p.m.
+Monday-Thursday, as well as 9 a.m.-noon Friday.
 This station is located in the Clerk’s Office on the second floor of the courthouse.
 The ADA at this station may reduce speeding tickets and dismiss compliance cases if proof of compliance is provided.
 (Compliance cases include citations such as expired registration, lapsed insurance and expired driver’s license.)
 The ADA at this station cannot move future court dates.